Necrotizing fasciitis: Diagnosis

 Early diagnosis is difficult, as the disease often first appears like a simple superficial skin infection.
-While a number of labs and imaging can raise the suspicion for necrotizing fasciitis, none can rule it out.
+While several labs and imaging can raise the suspicion for necrotizing fasciitis, none can rule it out.
 The gold standard for diagnosis is a surgical exploration and subsequent tissue biopsy.
 When in doubt, a 2-cm incision can be made into the affected tissue under local anesthesia.
 If a finger easily separates the tissue along the fascia, then the finger test is positive.
 This confirms the diagnosis, and an extensive debridement should be performed.